marshallhumble/WebFileShare/README.md

 ### Next Steps

-1. Add a startup script that checks for first run and sets variables and SQL tables
+1. Create a unique link for downloading of files and clean up homepage
-2. Create a unique link for downloading of files
+2. Add in admin for all files
-3. Add in admin for all files
+3. Finish/Add more tests on new features